semimod/DMT-core/doc/source/automatic_testing/updating_docker.rst

   sudo apt install docker.io

-Also make sure that your user is added to the docker group ([see here for more info](https://www.configserverfirewall.com/ubuntu-linux/add-user-to-docker-group-ubuntu/)):
+Also make sure that your user is added to the docker group (`see here for more info <https://www.configserverfirewall.com/ubuntu-linux/add-user-to-docker-group-ubuntu/>`):
 The docker installation can be tested by:

 .. code-block:: bash